Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Model and Formalism

 As can be seen from FIG. ~\ref{fig:SC_symm}, for the SDW state with nesting vector $\vQ = (\pi/2,\pi/2)$, the SC gap is even under translations of $\vQ$ for $d_{xy}$ and odd for $d_{x^2-y^2}$.
 However for the SDW state with $\vQ = (\pi,0)$ the $d_{x^2-y^2}$ SC pairing state is even under translations of $\vQ$ and $d_{xy}$ is odd under these same translations (these symmetry classifications are listed in Table ~\ref{tab:table1}).
 This switching between the $d$-wave symmetry classes under translations of $\vQ$ is a direct result of both the $\vQ$ vectors and the $d_{x^2-y^2}$ and $d_{xy}$ SC basis functions ($\mathcal{Y}_\vk$) being rotated by $\theta_\vk = \pi/4$ relative to each other.
 Therefore to maintain the same symmetry in $\Delta_\vk$ under translations of $\vQ$, the $d$-wave basis functions are switched when $\vQ$ is rotated.

 The nature of the zero-energy excitations critically depends on the symmetry of the SC gap under translations of the nesting vector\cite{senchoudhury}.
 When this symmetry is even, $\Delta_{\vk+\vQ} = \Delta_{\vk}$ so $\Delta_\vk^+ = \Delta_\vk$ and $\Delta_\vk^- = 0$.
 Similarly, when this symmetry is odd, $\Delta_{\vk+\vQ} = -\Delta_{\vk}$ so $\Delta_\vk^+ = 0$ and $\Delta_\vk^- = \Delta_\vk$.
-This simplifies the eigenvalues when both $\Delta$ and $M$ are nonzero in Equation (\ref{eq:coexistEigs}) to
+This simplifies the eigenvalues when both $\Delta$ and $M$ are nonzero in Equation (\ref{eq:coexistEigs}) to:

-where $(E)$ identifies even symmetry and $(O)$ identifies odd symmetry.
 For even symmetry, nodal points exist in addition to the SC symmetry nodes near the edge of the RBZ where $\xi_\vk^- = 0$ and when $E_\vk^{(2;E)} = M - \sqrt{(\xi_\vk^+)^2 + \Delta_\vk^2} = 0$.
 The locations of these nodes can be seen as the red crosses in FIG. ~\ref{fig:SC_nodes}.
 In the odd symmetry cases, these additional nodes are absent.
 Furthermore, two of the $d$-wave symmetry nodes with odd translational symmetry are gapped by the SDW order due to their nodal lines aligning with $\vQ$.
 This can be seen from the cyan $d_{x^2-y^2}$ and orange $d_{xy}$ nodal lines parallel to $\vQ$ in FIG. ~\ref{fig:SC_nodes} (a) and (b) respectively.